-The Mission Inn is one of the most famous hotels in California, everyone from presidents to celebrities have graced its grounds.
-Home to Festival of Lights, one of the best light shows in the USA, and steeped in unique history, it is a fantastic spot for a stay or a visit in Riverside.
-You can walk some of the grounds as a visitor but to really see everything you need to be a guest or book a tour.
-I highly recommend the tour as it will fill you in with the history that is lost by just walking around.
-That being said here are some of the things you will see on a visit to the famous hotel.
+The Mission Inn is one of the most famous hotels in California.
+Everyone from presidents to celebrities have graced its grounds.
+Home to Festival of Lights, one of the best light shows in the USA, and steeped in unique history; it is a fantastic spot for a stay or a visit while in Riverside.
+You can walk some of the grounds as a visitor, but to see everything you need to be a guest or book a tour.
+I highly recommend the tour, as will give you the full story of this historic property.
+If you never get a chance to visit though, here are some of the things you will see on a tour of the famous hotel.

 - Book a Stay

 The Mission Inn has a storied history in Riverside, CA. It began as an adobe building in the late 1800s and blossomed into the hotel in the early 1900s.
 The hotel changed hands many time in the mid-1900s, and it was everything from apartments to dorms for the local school.
 It was eventually renovated in 1985 but went over budget and was sold again in 1992.
 Since then, it was reopened to the public and has become the hotel that you see today.
 Over the years, it has hosted everyone from Ronald Reagan and George Bush to John Muir.